NSDawn/party-box/party-box-comprehensive-rules.md

 	- o:
 		- T: Add C.
 		- T: Add one mana of any color.
 Use this mana only to cast creature spells.
+12. Wheat (Catan)
+	- m: 0
+	- t: Artifact Land - Food
+	- o:
+		- T: Add W.
+		- 2, T, Sacrifice ~: Gain 3 life.
+		- Tradeable _(If ~ is untapped, you may agree with another player to trade it for an untapped land of their choice that they control.)_
+13. Trivia Card (Trivial Pursuit)
+	- m: 0
+	- t: Land
+	- o:
+		- ( _Each trivia question on a Trivial Pursuit trivia card indicates a mana ability that will add one mana of that color, if ~ is tapped, if its controller can correctly answer the associated trivia question.
+Correspondence to Magic: The Gathering mana colors is up to player discretion.
+Players may use the same mana ability across turns, even if they have answered the question before.
+While checking the answer, an opponent must check the reverse side of the card, rather than its controller, as to not allow the controller to glean answers to other mana abilities._ )
 ## 4.1 Creatures

 1. Diglett (Pokémon)